Keep in mind the correct use of standards – pay attention to copyright

 A PDF version of an SFS, IEC, ASTM or ISO standard can only be used in as many workstations or printed as many times as specified in the purchase order.

-• If the publication was purchased in the SFS Shop or delivered by email, it may not be shared in a network such as the intranet of the organisation.
-SFS Online is often the best solution for network use.
+- If the publication was purchased in the SFS Store or delivered by email, it may not be shared in a network such as the intranet of the organisation.
+The Standard subscription service is often the best solution for network use.

-• We offer licenses to SFS, ISO, IEC and ASTM standards via the SFS Online, allowing your organisation to compile its own collection of standards.
+- We offer licenses to SFS, ISO, IEC and ASTM standards via the Standard subscription service, allowing your organisation to compile its own collection of standards.
 The terms and conditions of your licence will be defined in a written agreement.

-• When using SFS Online, you have the right to use the purchased standards or their copies in your organisation’s internal activities.
+- When using the Standard subscription service, you have the right to use the purchased standards or their copies in your organisation’s internal activities.
 Standards or copies of them may not be transferred outside the organisation.

 May I cite standards or make copies of them?